trevlar/game-of-life/README.md

 - The option to toggle a toroidal board structure, where the edges of the board wrap around to the other side.
 - Adjustable speed for automatic playthroughs.
 - Adjustable board size.
+- The ability to set the color of live cells, dead cells and the boards background.
 - The ability to reset or clear the board.
 - A counter tracking the number of generations since the board was created.
 - The ability to save and load the board state from an API.
 - Best performing algorithm that processes live cells and their neighbors for mutations.
+- Using Canvas element with three.js to render the board.

 ## Backend API